exercism/javascript/concepts/array-analysis/introduction.md

 # Introduction

-In JavaScript, an array is a list-like structure with no fixed length which can hold any type of primitives or objects, or even mixed types.
-The array elements can be accessed by their index starting at 0.
+[Arrays][arrays-concept] have built-in [methods][mdn-array-methods] to analyse the contents of the array.
-Arrays are also given a bunch of built-in methods.
-Some of these built-in methods can analyse the contents of the array.
-Many of the built-in functions that analyse the contents of an array, take a [`predicate`][predicate_in_programming] as argument.
+Many of the built-in functions that analyse the contents of an array, take a function that returns true or false as an argument.
+Such a function is called [`predicate`][predicate_in_programming].

-The built-in functions are meant to be used _instead of a `for` loop_ or the built-in `Array#forEach()`:
+The built-in methods are meant to be used _instead of a `for` loop_ or the built-in `forEach` method:

 Example of analysis using a for loop :